 Truscott - patron of animal husbandry.

-Blue Blood: With no memory of Terran Federation, society reverted to nobles&peasants system.
+Blue Blood: With no memory of Terran Federation, society reverted to nobles and peasants system.

 Also, the symbol of Church, Langhorne's Scepter, appears to be some kind of fancily shaped laser gun.

-Crystal Dragon Jesus: Church of The God Awaiting.
-It has some elements of Islam and Cargo Cult, but it's mostly Christianity IN SPACE!, without Jesus figure, but with its own Satan and whole lot of Archangels.
+Crystal Dragon Jesus: The Church of God Awaiting.
+It has some elements of Islam and Cargo Cult, but it's mostly Christianity IN SPACE!, without a Jesus figure, but with its own Satan and whole lot of Archangels.

-Heir Club for Men: It's not official rule everywhere (it is in Corisande, but not in Charis), but there are very few ruling queens implied and fate of queen Ysbett of Chisholm shows that those who rule didn't always rule till the end of their reign.
+Heir Club for Men: It's not official rule everywhere (it is in Corisande, but not in Charis), but there are very few ruling queens implied and fate of Queen Ysbell of Chisholm shows that those who did rule didn't always die a natural death.